A Visit to The Monteverde Cloud Forest Reserve

 Taking a Private Tour

-In our opinion, this is the best way to see the Monteverde Cloud Forest Reserve!
+In our opinion, this is the best way to see the Monteverde Cloud Forest!
 Contact us, and we will set you up with the best naturalist guides in the area.
 With fantastic optical gear, the tour guides will discover all the secrets, allowing you to see magnificent birds such as the Resplendent Quetzal or the Three Wattled Bellbird, and offering the best way to see the magnificent ecology of these remarkable forests.

 The tour will pick you up at your hotel reception and drive you to the reserve and back, getting you out of parking and driving hassle.